 You can train servers to take orders or you can motivate them to increase sales.
-When you decide that you are coaching salespeople (instead of just training a “staff”), you’ll find that sales and service will excel.
+When you start coaching salespeople instead of just training servers you’ll find that sales and service will improve.

 The most important thing to remember is that you can’t be everywhere all the time.
 Incentives do work, but highly trained professionals know that they always succeed when check averages rise.
 So, instead of dangling prizes in front of your employees, train them to think of themselves as their own professional profit centers.
 Here are a few ways to begin: